-Key Focus Areas 2023/24
+Key Focus Areas 2024/25

-- Improve efficiency and effectiveness to help more people with high quality advice including mobilising the Slough contract - Extend reach through more locations and different opening hours ensure we are socially and geographically relevant and meeting the diverse needs of our communities - Answer more calls through new technologies and improved processes - Increase our capacity by expanding resource - Ramp up our pipeline of volunteers and advisors through fast-track recruitment and onboarding techniques - Continue to develop our culture to become a fully merged organisation including Slough - with staff who feel informed, motivated, valued and respected and able to serve our diverse communities - Develop the long-term plan for the organisation's operational requirements, including site facilities - Secure further funding and develop incremental revenue opportunities particularly for currently disadvantaged groups - Continue to explore future potential partnerships and mergers
+- Improve efficiency to help more people with high quality advice including the exploration and submission of funding bids to support targeted activity such as webchat. - Extend reach through more locations and different opening hours ensure we are socially and geographically relevant and meeting the diverse needs of our communities - Answer more calls through new technologies and improved processes whilst maintaining consistently high-quality scores for our advice - Consolidate capacity to steady the existing service and enable development of service, targeting vulnerable groups and developing new styles of service delivery - Ramp up our pipeline of volunteers and advisors through targeted recruitment campaigns, refined onboarding techniques and fast-track training - Improve alignment of processes with improved staff and volunteer feedback, improved morale and one team spirit.
+Ensure CAEB team feels informed, motivated and valued. - Develop the long-term plan for the organisation's operational requirements, including site facilities - Secure further funding and develop incremental revenue opportunities particularly for currently disadvantaged groups - Ensure we have strong relationships with funders, partners and stakeholders.
+Specifically develop partnerships and joint work in Slough